Peer Influence on West Point Cadets' Civil War Allegiances: Results

+We use several proxies to measure cadets' material and ideological interests in supporting the Confederacy.
+Our main focus is on exposure to and personal investment in slavery: the slave population share in a cadet's home state, the slave population share in his home county, and whether he owned slaves in 1860.
+In Panel A of Table \ref{Atab_3groups}, we interact our peer measure with the state-level slave population share and with cadet slave ownership.
+The peer effect is smaller where slavery was more prevalent, and likewise among cadets who owned slaves.
+Deeper entanglement in the slave economy reduced responsiveness to peers.
+Correspondingly, once we control for this the magnitude of the peer effect among the remaining slave-state cadets becomes even larger.
+For example, among slave-state cadets who did not personally own slaves, we see that the coefficient is now .076, more than a third increase over the coefficient not controlling for this.

-In Table \ref{Atab_3groups}, we break states into three groups: those without slaves, those with slaves up to one third of the population, and those with slave populations above one third.
+We further divide the Slave States into groups by the relative slave populations.
+It turns out that the peer influence operates entirely on cadets from the range of Slave States that have slave populations below one third of the population.
+In Panel B of Table \ref{Atab_3groups}, we break states into three groups: those without slaves, those with slaves up to one third of the population, and those with slave populations above one third.
 We now see that the peer effect comes entirely from this middle group of states, and in fact the estimated coefficient and significance are larger than that from the previous table.
 These findings suggest that in High-Slavery States, economic imperatives and entrenched social norms overrode peer influence, muting its effect.
+This is consistent with a very high $S_i$ in equation (\ref{Choice}).

+Religious and political preferences could be relevant and are also correlated with slave population share \citep{fogel1994without}.
+To explore this potential influence, we incorporate county-level measures of religion and voting behavior, drawing on census data on church seats by denomination and historical election returns.
+We focus this analysis on Slave States, as those are where the peer effects operated.

+For voting, we use the vote share for the Southern Democratic candidate (Breckinridge) as a measure of local political support for slavery, and the vote share for the Republican candidate (Lincoln) in Slave States as those either opposing or being less actively for slavery.
+For religion, we include the presence of various churches that tended to be either more or less supportive of slavery in 1860 (see the details with Appendix Table \ref{A_church_vote}).

+As shown in Appendix Table \ref{A_church_vote}, among the additional variables, the presence of various churches does not have a significant impact on the probability of joining the Union, while the Lincoln vote share (Lincoln) is positively associated with it.
+We also see that including these variables and their interactions with peer exposure does not alter our main findings concerning peer influence among cadets from Slave States nor the interaction of the peer effect with slave population share.
+We note that the absence of a significant interaction between peer influence and religion may reflect the imprecision of our proxy for underlying religious attitudes, limited statistical power, or the fact that many denominations were either internally divided or supported slavery in slave states \citep{wigger2001taking, snay1993gospel}.